You don't have any saved vehicles!

 Once you've saved some vehicles, you can view them here at any time.

-The most common reason a car trembles when braking in Oxford is that its brake rotors are warped or damaged.
+Why my car trembles when I brake?
+The most common reason is that the brake rotors are warped or damaged.
 Your brake rotors work in tandem with the brake pads to stop your wheels from spinning.
 As the rotors age, they get consistently thinner from the regular wear and tear of driving, which leaves them susceptible to warping and other types of damage.
 A great deal of heat is generated when you apply the brakes, and it’s that heat that can warp the rotors.
 When the rotors are warped, your brake pads can slip, creating a trembling sensation that you’ll feel in the brake pedal.

-Having your tires regularly rotated and inspected will help to avoid issues like those outlined above.
+Having your tires rotated regularly and inspected will help to avoid issues like those outlined above.
 Most vehicles require a tire rotation every 5,000 to 7,500 miles, but you can check your owner’s manual for an OEM-specific recommendation.

 If your steering or suspension systems require attention, you’ll feel shaking not only when you brake but also when you’re driving on the roads.
 There are some instances, however, when a particular damaged part like an axle shaft could centralize the shaking to only happen when you’re coming to a stop.

 When you have your vehicle in for oil changes or tire rotations, it’s recommended to also request a general vehicle inspection.
 During the inspection, all of your vehicle’s vital systems, including steering and suspension, will be checked.
 If there’s an issue, your service tech can let you know so you can act proactively.